nesi/python-package-training/_lessons/python-package/03-build.md

 ---
 layout: post
-title: Building your Pythoon package and its dependencies
+title: Building your Python package and its dependencies
 permalink: /python-package/build
 chapter: python-package
 ---